-The capital of Victoria and Australia’s second largest city – is a modern, cosmopolitan city with a host of entertainment, sports, and culinary, cultural and shopping options to be enjoyed.
-The streets, parks, distinctive cultural precincts and waterfront area of Melbourne make it a magnificent city to explore at leisure.
+Melbourne, the capital of Victoria and Australia’s second-largest city, is a vibrant and diverse metropolis that offers a plethora of entertainment, sports, culinary, cultural, and shopping opportunities.
+With its charming streets, lush parks, distinctive cultural districts, and stunning waterfront, Melbourne is a fantastic city to explore at your own pace.

-The city has an amazing range of attractions and activities to keep you entertained all year round.
+The city has a fantastic range of attractions and activities to keep you entertained all year round.

 Explore the animal kingdom at the Melbourne Zoo or dive with the sharks at the Melbourne Aquarium.
 Join in some interactive footy action at the AFL ( Australian Football League) Hall of Fame & Sensation or enjoy the international art on offer at NGV International and Australian art at The Ian Potter Centre: NGV Australia.

 To find out how Melbourne became the city it is today, spend a day or two at one of the many local museums.
 The Melbourne Museum houses the state collection in an imposing modern building.
 The Immigration Museum and Maritime Museum- home of the Polly Woodside, highlight key events in the growth of Melbourne, while the Gold Treasury Museum shows how Melbourne became a city built on gold.

 Other histories include the stomach-turning tales of the Old Melbourne Gaol, Ned Kelly’s armor at the State Library of Victoria, and Cooks’ Cottage, the parental home of Captain James Cook.
 Kids will love the hands-on workshops and new playground at ArtPlay and the Champions Australian Racing Museum & Hall of Fame at Federation Square.